Andhika-GIT/Sistem-Informasi-Iuran-Gema-Pesona-Estate-v1/README.md

 ## About App

-dues Management With PHP, MYSQL and Datatables
+dues Management With PHP, MYSQL and Datatables.
 This is the first project i made with PHP, so yeah the file is kinda messy

 ## How to use